 Springfield, MA is known as "The City of Homes" because of its abundance of historic and contemporary housing.

 Houses in Springfield cost far less than comparable homes in the Boston or New York metropolitan areas as well as other communities in Western Massachusetts.
-The average single family home in Springfield sold for $151,700 in 2009.
-The 3400 square foot Victorian row house (pictured to the right) sold for just $260,000 in 2008 to empty nesters.
+The average single family home in Springfield sold for $131,700 in 2015.
+The 3400 square foot Victorian row house (pictured to the right) sold for just $219,000 in 2016.
 To see some of the finer Springfield homes that have sold recently, visit the Recent Sales page.

 Springfield is only a 30 minute drive from Hartford, CT and Northampton, MA, 90 minutes from Boston and 2.5 hours from New York City, so living in the city and working in the region is affordable and convenient.
 The 20 minute drive to Bradley International Airport affords Springfield residents the opportunity to travel the world.